Scandal Sheet (1952 film): Plot

 Mark Chapman, editor of the New York Express, has made the newspaper a success by pursuing sensationalism and yellow journalism.
 His protégé is ace reporter Steve McCleary, while successful feature writer Julie Allison is frustrated by the paper's drift towards muckraking.
-One night, during a lonely hearts dance organized by the Express, Chapman's estranged wife Charlotte Grant confronts him and demands that he visit her hotel room.
+One night, during a lonely hearts dance organized by the Express, Chapman's estranged wife, Charlotte Grant, who is coincidentally at the dance, see him.
+She confronts him and demands that he visit her hotel room.
 It is revealed that Chapman's real name is George Grant, and he abandoned his wife decades earlier, changing his identity.
-When Chapman rebuffs her efforts toward reconciliation, Charlotte threatens to publicize his real identity.
-Chapman tries to restrain her, killing her in the scuffle.
-Chapman poses the scene to look like an accident.
+Chapman treats her with utter contempt, and has no sympathy at all for her heartache and attempted suicide when he abandoned her.
+He becomes increasingly more offensive and cruel towards her, and she eventually slaps him, which he responds to by hitting her hard enough to knock her down.
+Charlotte then threatens to publicize his real identity.
+Chapman tries to restrain her and violently hits her again, knocking her against a pipe; she strikes her head and dies.
+Chapman acts immediately to pose the scene to look like an accident, taking her wedding ring, and the Lonely Hearts badge from her dress.

 The police initially believe she slipped in the bathtub, but McCleary begins covering the case, and his reporting reveals it was a murder.
 McCleary is eager to run the story, and Chapman must acquiesce to avoid suspicion.
 The "mystery" murderer is dubbed the "Lonely Hearts Killer."
 Charlie Barnes, an alcoholic former star reporter and Pulitzer Prize winner, stumbles upon Charlotte's suitcase, in which he finds wedding photographs showing Chapman (then Grant) and his wife.
 He realizes that Chapman must be the killer.
 Barnes contacts Allison, who has been kind to him, attempting to give her the scoop, but Chapman overhears the conversation.
 He intercepts and kills Barnes before he can reveal the truth to a rival publication.
 This act only increases public interest in the story of the Lonely Hearts Killer, much to Chapman's frustration.

 Assisted by Allison, McCleary continues to track down clues and leads.
 Eventually he locates another photo from Chapman/Grant's wedding, although the groom is shot in profile and it is not obvious that it is Chapman.
 McCleary and Allison travel to Connecticut to find the judge who married Charlotte and the man in the photograph.
 After a week of searching, they identify the judge who conducted the marriage.
 They bring Judge Elroy Hacker back to the newspaper building, where he identifies Chapman as the groom and thus the Lonely Hearts Killer.
 McCleary is incredulous, but Allison puts the pieces together and the desperate Chapman pulls a gun on them.
 The police arrive, and Chapman cannot bring himself to shoot McCleary.
 Instead, he gives McCleary his blessing to publish all details of his crimes and then commits suicide by cop.